rrodriguezbarron/UML-Project/UML_Project_Final_Report.md

 \caption{Separation in TV shows watched: The Big Bang Theory.}
 \end{figure}

-Moving into the entertainment space, we fail to see the same, consistent level of ideological separation. _The Big Bang Theory_, a popular sitcom, has a reach that spans nearly the entire data space.
+Moving into the entertainment space, we fail to see the same, consistent level of ideological separation. \emph{The Big Bang Theory}, a popular sitcom, has a reach that spans nearly the entire data space.
 We find a similar lack of separation across all types of shows, from sitcoms to cop shows to action shows to reality TV.

 \begin{figure}
 \centering